lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 2. Run with `--verbose` flag for detailed output
 3. Check the progress file: `.progress.json` to see which steps completed
 4. Review error messages and stack traces for specific error details
+5. Use the verification helpers to isolate whether the issue lies in clipping, table conversion, or scoring